pavelsavara/dotnet-wasm-todo-mvc/README.md

-# Port of good old Todo-MVC
+# Port of famous Todo-MVC to .NET on WASM

 With Net7 RC1 or later do:
 ```